What Can You Do?

 Do not discuss what happened with anyone except your attorney.

 It depends on their level of suspicion:

-Police need a reasonable suspicion you committed a crime or are about to commit a crime
+If police have a reasonable suspicion that you committed or are about to commit a crime they may:

-Police need a reasonable suspicion that you committed a traffic violation or other crime they may:
+If police have a reasonable suspicion you committed a traffic violation or other crime they may:

-Police need a reasonable suspicion that you are armed and dangerous.
+If police have a reasonable suspicion that you are armed and dangerous they may:

-Police need probable cause to believe they will find evidence of a crime where they search
+If police have probable cause to believe they will find evidence of a crime they may:

-Police need probable cause that you have committed or were about to commit a crime
+If police have probable cause that you have committed or were about to commit a crime they may:

 Almost anything to find evidence of a crime on you or in your car.